sipbs-compbiol/2021-05-11-strathclyde-online/lessons/openrefine/Steve_OpenRefine_Notes.md

 and tranform).
 In this example we want to convert the species name from the fullname, given as genus and species to the abbreviated (single letter) genus.
 After splitting the columns value.substring(0,1)+"."

+Undo-Redo/Trim - follow the DC instructions.

+## Filter and Sort with OpenRefine

+Follow the DC instructions